 If the neighbor above you has a leak that creates water stains on your ceiling, you must fix the leak and paint the ceiling.

 A HUD-approved reverse mortgage counselor must interview borrowers.
 Many think they can get away from counseling.
-Still, the interview is essential because this is when the counseling agent decides on your ability to pay by factoring in your income and debt obligations.
+Still, the interview is essential because the counseling agent decides your ability to pay by factoring in your income and debt obligations.

 If you don’t seek and complete counseling, you will not receive a certificate of completion signed and delivered to the lender you plan on using.
 More onerous is that your lender will not disburse the funds if you don’t undergo counseling.

-There are three different types of reverse mortgages, and each one fits another financial need.
+There are three types of reverse mortgages, each fitting another financial need.

 A HECM is only offered by and insured by the Federal Housing Administration (FHA)-approved lenders.
 This is the most popular and widely used type of reverse mortgage that borrowers often choose.

-With HECM, borrowers receive funds from their lenders tax-free, and heirs inherit any remaining equity after the borrower pays the reverse mortgage in full.
+With HECM, borrowers receive tax-free funds from their lenders, and heirs inherit any remaining equity after the borrower pays the reverse mortgage in full.

-A PRM is a private loan not backed by the government but instead supported by private lenders, and there are no restrictions on how you can use the equity.pros and cons of reverse mortgage - how does a reverse mortgage work Unlike HECMs, PRMs provide more significant loan amounts, especially if you have a high-value home.
+A PRM is a private loan not backed by the government but instead supported by private lenders, and there are no restrictions on how you can use the equity.
+Unlike HECMs, PRMs provide more significant loan amounts, especially if you have a high-value home.

-But like HECMs, proprietary reverse mortgages only allow seniors to borrow a fraction of their home equity, which is often 50%.
+But like HECMs, proprietary reverse mortgages only allow older people to borrow a fraction of their home equity, often 50%.

 This loan is used less often than the other two and is offered by nonprofit organizations and state and local government agencies.